 The same issues arose in relation to response to writing.
-Students always received feedback from both of us (as well as each other).
+Students always received feedback from both of us (as well as from each other).
 Depending on the identified audience for a paper, we took turns playing the role of primary reader.
 Students learned that because we brought our individual interests to our reading they needed to decide whose concerns they should respond to first.
 Not infrequently, we attended to different aspects of their writing.
 For the health care brochure, for example, the nursing instructor focused on the accuracy and appropriateness of the information provided, whereas I was concerned primarily with my ability to learn from and be influenced by the material.
-Because of different perspectives, evaluation could have posed a problem.
+Because of our different perspectives, evaluation could have posed a problem.
 Our earlier decision to refrain from grading the weekly assignments and use portfolio assessment to evaluate the students made the process much smoother.
-Because we had been careful to articulate our goals before we began, by the end of the semester, before we began, by the end of the semester, we found our views of student work and progress quite similar.
-The grades students received depended not on whether we thought a paper was good but on how well the student had accomplished the goals for the course, goals such as learning about the conventions of writing in nursing and learning to meet the needs of the of the intended audience.
+Because we had been careful to articulate our goals before we began, by the end of the semester, we found our views of student work and progress quite similar.
+The grades students received depended not on whether we thought a paper was good but on how well the student had accomplished the goals for the course, goals such as learning about the conventions of writing in nursing and learning to meet the needs of the intended audience.